Leimebamba District: Villages and hamlets

 The majority of the villages and hamlets of Leymebamba District are situated in the mountains, some of them are situated near the Utcubamba River.

 History

 Leimebamba District was legally created on May 3, 1955, during the government of President Manuel A. Odria.

 The Incas accompanying Tupac Yupanqui celebrated Inti Raymi in the area, and so named it Raymipampa.
 From this, the name Leimebamba is derived.

 Festivals

-Our Lady of Mount Carmel is the patron saint of Leimebamba town, and a festival in her honour is held on July 16 every year.
+Our Lady of Mount Carmel is the patroness saint of Leimebamba town, and a festival in her honour is held on July 16 every year.
 Celebrations include a special mass, a procession, a festival of local cuisine, street parties and fireworks.

 August 28, the Day of Saint Augustine sees another celebration.

 Transport

 There are two overland approaches to Leimebamba.
 It is located on the main road between Chachapoyas and Cajamarca, all of which is now paved.

 Cajamarca has an airport, and from there it is an 8-hour bus ride to Leimebamba, taking in dramatic and ever-changing scenery, as the road, much of which is single-lane, climbs to a 3,200m (10,500 ft) pass after Celendin, then drops to the town of Balsas on the Marañon River at 850m (2,789 ft), before climbing again to the Barro Negro pass at 3,678m (12,068 ft), before descending again to reach Leimebamba (2,200m / 7,218 ft).

 It is only 60 km (37 miles) from Chachapoyas to Leimembamba, along the Utcubamba valley, and public transport takes about two hours to make the journey.
 However, Chachapoyas does not have a commercial airport, with the nearest one being in Jaen, a 4-hour bus journey away.